HemabhKamboj/face_detection/README.md

 # face detection
-## Simple face detection from webcam using opencv
+## Simple face detection from webcam using opencv and harcascade library